Kakao's acquisition of SM Entertainment stake approved by antitrust regulator - ExBulletin

 First, Kakao is prohibited from unreasonably refusing, suspending or delaying the provision of music to Melons' competitors at their request.
 Second, the agency mandated Kakao to create an independent body composed of at least five external members to regularly monitor Kakao's potential favoritism toward its labels.

 The company is required to submit reports every six months regarding streaming music views and ratings, as well as Melons' screen layouts, to the independent agency, which will also be filed with the FTC.
-The watchdog, after determining any preferential treatment, will require corrective action, with Kakao Entertainment required to submit its compliance plan within 30 days.
+The monitoring body, after determining any preferential treatment, will require corrective action. actions, with Kakao Entertainment having to submit its compliance plan within 30 days.

 Kakao is required to comply with these corrective measures for three years.
 It may, however, request the cancellation or modification of all or part of the measures if significant changes occur in market conditions.